This is a complete guide to a non-toxic bathroom – safe for the chemically sensitive.

 Non-Toxic Bathmats

-Natural rubber (which is a latex and will have some rubber odor).
+Natural rubber (which is a latex and will have some rubber odor) works well for me.

-And silicone which is another non-toxic plastic that will become odorless with some time.
-This is far less common and usually more expensive.
+A Silicone mat is another non-toxic plastic that will become odorless with just a little bit of time.
+This is less common and usually more expensive, but extremely sensitive folks will most likely do best with silicone.

-I find they all do need some time to offgas after they come out of the package.
-Any flexible plastic needs to air out.
+I find they all do need some time to off-gas after they come out of the package.
+Any flexible plastic or rubber needs to air out.

 Water Filtration for the Bathroom